Doogiemuc/liquido-backend-spring/doc/readme_liquidio_tech.md

-# Spring Backend for my Liquido WebApp

-This is a more technical guide for developers
+# LIQUIDO - Tech Guide

+This is the technical documentation of the LQIUIDO backend.
+The backend is is implemented in Java SPRING BOOT.

+# Data Model

 ## Process Model from an idea to a Law